-The patchwork nature of the local industry can also make it difficult to build a reliable chain of supply, explains Sumod, Givaudan’s category manager.
-“The sector consists of smallholder farmers who grow many different varieties.
+“The patchwork nature of the local industry is just one challenge we face in the journey to building a reliable, secure and high-quality supply chain.
+The sector consists of smallholder farmers who grow many different varieties.
 The lack of proper drying facilities to protect the crop from the rain and the temptation to abandon chilli in favour of other crops as prices fluctuate, all has an impact.”

-“All of this work has a place in our sourcing strategy,” says Sumod.
-“This is what we call sourcing for shared value.
-It benefits everyone engaged in the production and supply of chilli and allows us to meet our customers’ demand for inspirational flavours.”
+All of this work has a place in our sourcing strategy.
+This is what we call Sourcing for Shared Value.
+It benefits everyone engaged in the production and supply of chilli and allows us to meet our customers’ demand for inspirational flavours.